Kintyre/ksconf/docs/source/install_advanced.rst

 Check Python version
 ~~~~~~~~~~~~~~~~~~~~

-Check your installed python version by running:
+Check your installed Python version by running:

 ..  code-block:: sh

     python --version

-Note that Linux distributions and Mac OS X that ship with multiple version of Python may have
+Note that Linux distributions and Mac OS X that ship with multiple versions of Python may have
 renamed this to ``python2``, ``python2.7`` or similar.